Trump's Big Repealing Deal: 8 Takeaways On The Senate's Health Care Meltdown Moment

 2. The president wasn't the problem

 Trump seems to have wanted to show up for the trophy ceremony, not for the game.
-But even if he had plunged into the trenches, his presence there may not have made the difference.
+But even if he had plunged into the trenches, his presence there might not have made the difference.
 Because the real challenge here was not the politics or the process but the problem itself.

 Health care is on its way to being a fifth of the total economy, and the Affordable Care Act, aka "Obamacare," is now part of its warp and woof.
 Ripping it out would disrupt the health care system's delivery of care and payment alike.
 Replace was always the hard part of repeal-and-replace, and we simply do not have a consensus on how to do it — even among Republicans.
 After the past few months, one is tempted to say especially among Republicans.